Perez's eighth-inning homer lifts Rays over Orioles | Sports-Games

 Perez's eighth-inning homer lifts Rays over Orioles

-Making just his 19th career appearance and first since 2018, Ryan Sherriff (1-0) pitched a perfect eighth.
-Diego Castillo notched his first save this year by striking out two in a perfect ninth.
+Making just his 19th career appearance and first since 2018, Ryan Sherriff (1-0) pitched a perfect eighth for the Rays.
+Diego Castillo notched his first save by striking out two in a perfect ninth.
 Rays starter Trevor Richards yielded a pair of unearned runs on six hits in 4 1/3 innings over 86 pitches.
 Brandon Lowe clubbed a long homer, and Austin Meadows doubled, walked twice and scored.

 Tampa Bay center fielder Kevin Kiermaier left the game during a fifth-inning at-bat due to back spasms.
 The Rays moved to 21-11 and increased their division lead to 2 1/2 games over the second-place New York Yankees.
 They have 15 wins in their past 18 games.